RoberAgro/AxialOpt/README.md

 ## Requisites
-AxialOpt was implemented in MATLAB R2018a [[3]](#3)and requires a REFPROP v9.1 installation [[4]](#4).
+AxialOpt was implemented in [MATLAB R2018a](https://nl.mathworks.com/) and requires a [REFPROP v9.1](https://dx.doi.org/10.18434/T4JS3C) installation.
 The folder [refprop-matlab-link](refprop-matlab-link) contains a short guide about how to link REFPROP with MATLAB.

-AxialOpt has the option to use the export_fig library to produce publication-quality figures.
+AxialOpt has the option to use the [export_fig]((https://github.com/altmany/export_fig)) library to produce publication-quality figures.
 Using the export_fig library requires _ghostcript_ and _pdftops_.
 See the installation instructions in the [original repository](https://github.com/altmany/export_fig).

 ## Examples
-The folder [AxialOpt_examples](AxialOpt_examples)  AxialOpt_examples contains five commented examples to get started with the code:
+The folder [AxialOpt_examples](AxialOpt_examples) contains five examples commented in detail to get started with the code:
   * A supercritical Carbon dioxide turbine.
   * A organic Rankine cycle (ORC) turbine using R125 as working fluid.
   * A organic Rankine cycle (ORC) turbine using hexane as working fluid.
   * An industrial gas turbine.
   * A high-pressure steam turbine.
-These examples show the capabilities AxialOpt and you can use them as a template to start your own projects!
+These examples show the capabilities AxialOpt and you can use them as a template to start your own projects.

-## Contributions

-    _Note: Feel free to contact if you have implemented another loss model and would like to contribute to this repository_

 ## License